supabase/realtime/forum/README.md

 2. Flip `:status` to `:rebalancing` and bump `:view_hash`.
 From this point, `Muster.router/2` returns `{:rebalancing, members}` for all groups; broadcasters fan out to every member.
 3. Call `ExHashRing.Ring.set_nodes/2` with the new member list.
 The ring atomically swaps to a new generation; the prior generation is retained for one cycle (so `find_node/2` = NEW router, `find_historical_node/3 back: 1` = OLD).
 4. **Stamp this round's `snapshot_seq`** (`:erlang.unique_integer([:monotonic])`) — a clean cut in the VM-global sequence: every group held before the rebalance carries occupancy `seq < snapshot_seq`, and every claim a shard processes from here on carries a higher one, so the snapshot's stale-row tombstone pass (strict `<`, below) can never touch a freshly-claimed group's row.
 5. **Gather every shard's held groups — synchronously.** Call each shard `{:rebalance, new_members}`.
 In that one call each shard: (a) normalizes its in-flight vacant batch (`:vacant_flushing → :vacant_queued`, re-routed by the next flush; the in-flight worker's late result is dropped); (b) **settles its moved `:occupied_pending` waiters** — for each pending group whose router *changed* it replies `:ok` and moves to `:occupied`, leaving non-moved pending for their own in-flight worker to settle; and (c) returns its held groups (`:occupied`, `:cooldown`, `:occupied_pending`).
-Because a shard's mailbox is FIFO and the ring is already swapped, every in-flight claim was processed *before* this call — so the union of the shards' replies is a **complete** held set, the basis for complete-per-router snapshots. (`:cooldown` groups are held even though the Partition count is 0 — the old router still believes we hold them; `:occupied_pending` so parked callers get `:ok`.)
+Because a shard's mailbox is FIFO and the ring is already swapped, every in-flight claim was processed *before* this call — so the union of the shards' replies is a **complete** held set, the basis for complete-per-router snapshots. (`:cooldown` groups are held even though the member count is 0 — the old router still believes we hold them; `:occupied_pending` so parked callers get `:ok`.)
 The settle reply is **optimistic** — done before the snapshot is dispatched — and safe because `:status` is `:rebalancing`, so senders flood rather than target a not-yet-populated row.
 This in-VM call is the only synchronous coupling between the coordinator and a shard; it is bounded by `:rebalance_gather_timeout_ms` (default 15 s), and a shard that does not reply in time crashes the coordinator (which then restarts and re-announces from a clean slate) — so a wedged shard can never hang the coordinator indefinitely.
 6. **Find the moved groups and affected routers** from the gathered set: a group's router *changed* iff `find_node/2 ≠ find_historical_node/3 (back: 1)`.
 The distinct new routers of moved groups are the *affected* routers (~1/N of candidates with consistent hashing).
 7. **Send each affected router a full snapshot — fire-and-forget.** Dispatch **one** `:receive_node_state` RPC carrying *all* held groups routed to it — not just the moved ones (groups routed to this node are written to the local occupancy table directly, seq-guarded at `snapshot_seq`).
 Each RPC goes to a short-lived monitored worker and **the coordinator does not wait** — it returns as soon as the workers are dispatched.
 The hot claim path runs entirely in the shards and never touches the coordinator, so claims are never blocked by a rebalance; the only synchronous coupling is the in-VM shard gather of step 5, never a remote RPC.
 Each worker reports via a tagged `{:node_state_done, router, seq}` DOWN; a failure crashes the coordinator from that handler (see "Rebalance RPC failure").
 The receiver replaces its rows for our node with the list, so the snapshot **must** be complete: sending only the moved groups would silently drop unchanged groups that still route there.
 A router that gained nothing is left untouched — its existing rows for us are still correct, and any group that moved *away* is cleared by its own `drop_stale_router_entries` (step 9).